sslotsky/validate-this/README.md

 ## Defining a Custom Validation

-In the most simple case, a rule accepts a `value` and returns a string if an only if the `value` is invalid.
+In the most simple case, a rule accepts a `value` and returns a string if and only if the `value` is invalid.

 ```javascript
 import email from 'email-validator'